martinphellwig/brython_wf/site/doc/en/websockets.md

 where _host_ is the location of a server that supports the WebSocket protocol

+If your browser doesn't support WebSocket, a `NotImplementedError` will be raised

 This call returns an instance of the `WebSocket` class.
 To describe the communication process, callback functions must be defined as attributes of the instance :

-- `onopen` : set to a function with no argument, called once the connection with the server is established
+- `on_open` : set to a function with no argument, called once the connection with the server is established
-- `onerror` : set to a function with no argument, called if an error occurs during the communication
+- `on_error` : set to a function with no argument, called if an error occurs during the communication
-- `onmessage` : set to a function with one argument, an instance of `DOMEvent`.
+- `on_message` : set to a function with one argument, an instance of `DOMEvent`.
 This instance has an attribute `data` that holds the message sent by the server
-- `onclose` : set to a function with no argument, called when the connection is closed
+- `on_close` : set to a function with no argument, called when the connection is closed

 `WebSocket` instances support the following methods :